-This course will provide the elementary teacher with the necessary background to teach mathematics in the elementary school.
+To provide the elementary teacher with the necessary background to teach mathematics in the elementary school.
 Such subjects as the origin of systems of numeration, sets, systems of whole numbers, bases other than ten, systems of integers, rational and real numbers will be discussed.